 Cultivate a sense of ownership and responsibility.
 Do the members of your practice community feel that the community’s well being is important?
 Do they have a sense of social support from the other members of the community?
 Have you established a support system for your patients?
 Established patients can serve as an excellent resource for new members of your practice community.
 They can provide helpful information and encouragement with the credibility of having already experienced the benefits of care.
 The members of your practice community can serve as your most successful form of practice building.
 They have a sense of responsibility to the community and are proud to refer their friends and family for care.

 Commit to creating a practice community.
 Practices that have not formed a community are in a constant search for new patients.
 The more patients who discontinue care early on in their treatment plan, the more new patients your practice must attract simply to remain at its current volume.
 However, once you have established a community within your practice, your patients will not be so quick to leave the support of like-minded individuals who share their vision and values.
 When your practice community serves to provide on-going value to your patients, they will continue to use your services and refer indefinitely.

 Aligning your practice Mission with the higher purpose of forming a practice community creates a shared focus among the practice leaders, team members, and patients.
 This focus results in the enduring success and security provided by the knowledge that you have created a community of caring dedicated to serving the greater good of its members.
 Once forged, the bonds of such a community are not easily broken.

 About the Author

-Dr. Mark Sanna is the CEO of Breakthrough Coaching.
-For more information, visit the company’s website: www.mybreakthrough.com.
+Dr. Mark Sanna is the CEO of Breakthrough Coaching and the president of Corporate Health of America.
+He can be contacted at the company’s website: www.mybreakthrough.com.